-Shaky Day: Pick a consistent day of the week (Fridays are great) and the dismissal practice is to have each student shake 2 students hands and say something personal and nice.
+Shaky Day: Pick a consistent day of the week (Fridays are great) and the end of the day (or period) practice is to have each student shake 2 students hands and say something personal and nice.
 For instance, Kim shakes Ben's hand and says 'Thanks for helping me tidy my desk' or 'I really liked the way you played dodgeball at gym.'
 I have also seen teachers use this method as each child leaves the classroom.
-The teacher shakes the student's hand and says something positive.
+The teacher shakes the student's hand (or high five, fist bump, etc.) and says something positive.